LR Stimulus Logic

 Phenomenon-hypothesis (LR)

-Stimuli that describe a state of affairs (phenomenon), then offer a conclusion as to what has caused that state of affairs (hypothesis).
+Stimuli that describe a state of affairs: the phenomenon, then offer a hypothesis that attempts to explain the phenomenon.
 A sub-type of causal reasoning.
-Learn more.

 Quantifier